Pedestrian Accident Attorney in Raleigh, NC

 Once we are on the case, our legal team will conduct a detailed investigation of how the accident happened and identifying who should be held responsible.

 We will interview witnesses, collect physical evidence from the accident scene and seek security camera footage that may have captured the accident.
 We will analyze your medical records to determine the extent of your injuries and your future medical needs.

 The pedestrian accident attorneys at Hardison & Cochran will evaluate all the insurance policies that may be available to provide compensation to you.

 For example, some pedestrian accidents involve hit-and-run drivers.
 If you were struck by a driver who fled the scene and was not apprehended, you may seek compensation for your injuries through the uninsured motorist (UM) portion of your auto insurance policy.
 Uninsured motorist protection covers hit-and-run drivers who are not identified.

 We will submit a demand letter to the appropriate insurance company or companies detailing your present and future losses related to the accident.

 We will seek to negotiate a full settlement for your losses.
 If the insurance company denies the claim, our attorneys will be prepared to file a lawsuit and go to court to seek justice for you.

-Contact a Raleigh Pedestrian Accident Lawyer
+Contact a Raleigh Pedestrian Accident Lawyers

 Contact the experienced Raleigh pedestrian accident lawyers at Hardison & Cochran or fill out our online contact form.
 You’ll receive a reply from us within 24 hours, and the initial consultation is always free.
-Hardison & Cochran represents pedestrian accident victims in Raleigh, Cary, Garner and throughout Wake County and the Triangle.
+Hardison & Cochran represents pedestrian accident victims in Raleigh, Cary, Garner, and throughout Wake County and the Triangle.
 Call us today to get started with your case.